Ameya79/LifeLink---Healthtech---Team-MindSmiths-/README.md

 > **Connecting Lives.
 Saving Lives.** A sophisticated, AI-powered organ transplant matching system that bridges the critical gap between organ donors and transplant patients across hospital networks.

+## Deployed Link (via render): https://lifelink-healthtechteam-mindsmiths.onrender.com/
+### Note: Please hold on & wait for sometime if the app is waking up!
 ---

 ## 🌟 Table of Contents